tkphd/tkphd.github.io/work/proj-3.md

 Using an online continuous integration tool, such as [Travis CI]( https://travis-ci.org/), is perhaps the easiest way to check proposed software changes for errors.
-Essentially, whenever new code is committed to the repository, the continuous intergration service runs a test script and reports success or failure.
+Essentially, whenever new code is committed to the repository, the continuous integration service runs a test script and reports success or failure.
 For public online repositories, these tests can also run on proposed changes in pull requests.